Israel warns Hamas not to foil its anti-tunnel Gaza wall

 The Gaza border barrier will cut off any existing tunnels and, with its sensors, detect any fresh digs, Israeli media said.

-A new buffer zone within Israel's territory, dozens of metres (yards) in width, will afford it extra time to respond by depriving Hamas tunnelers of targets on the frontier.
+A new buffer zone within Israel's territory, dozens of metres (yards) in width, will afford it extra time to respond by depriving Hamas tunnellers of targets on the frontier.

 Israeli media said on Thursday that the military also planned to build an underwater barrier in the Mediterranean to prevent infiltration from Gaza by sea.
 Hamas frogmen swam out to raid an Israeli army base up the coast during the 2014 war.